apiaryio/api-blueprint/API Blueprint Specification.md

     # Authentication

 #### Description
-Description of the authentication settings for the whole API.
+Authentication settings for the whole API.

 This section **should** include one [Authentication schemes section](#def-authenticationschemes-section) and one [Response section](#def-response-section).